ldoc/100DaysOfCode/README.md

 # 100DaysOfCode
 ## My first "100 days of code" challange

-This challange is based on the official one: [100daysofcode](http://www.100daysofcode.com), but I have added some extra rule for me:
+This challange is based on the official one: [100daysofcode](http://www.100daysofcode.com), but I have added some extra rules for me:

 * At least one hour and no more than two hours per day
 * Make something concrete